 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.

-Pat pineapple rings dry.
-Add pineapple rings to hot pan and cook until charred, 2-3 minutes per side.
+Pat pineapple rings dry, and add to hot pan.
+Cook until charred, 2-3 minutes per side.

 Reserve pan; no need to wipe clean.